JRowleyLab/UNMC_ATACseq_Tutorial/README.md

 Included here are several tutorials in the form of 'Jupyter notebooks'.

-The purpose of these tutorials is to help users familiarize themselves with the cloud computing in the specific context of running bioinformatics workflows.
-Here is a link to a YouTube video that give you an overview of the tutorials: <https://www.youtube.com/watch?v=dd6YzrTdoWs>.
+The purpose of these tutorials is to help users familiarize themselves with the analysis steps for processing ATAC-seq data including considerations for single-end, paired-end or single-cell data.

 These tutorials do this by going step-by-step through specific workflows.
-These workflows cover the start to finish of basic bioinformatics analysis; starting from downloading raw sequence data, and extending to differential gene expression analysis, and producing common plots in R.
+These workflows cover the start to finish of basic bioinformatics analysis; starting from downloading raw sequence data, and extending to differential peak identification, genome annotation, and transcription factor footprinting, while producing common plots and visualizations.

 ## Table of Contents